+Figure 5 - MQTT bi-directional communication between clients via the central server

 MQTT-SN

 MQTT-SN is designed to be as close as possible to MQTT, but is adapted to the peculiarities of a wireless communication environment such as low bandwidth, high link failures, short message length, etc. It is also optimized for the implementation on low-cost, battery-operated devices with limited processing and storage resources.
-MQTT-SN uses UDP for transport versus MQTT.
+MQTT-SN uses UDP for transport whereas MQTT uses TCP.
 There are three kinds of MQTT-SN components, MQTT-SN clients, MQTT-SN gateways (GW), and MQTT-SN forwarders.
 MQTT-SN clients connect themselves to a MQTT server via a MQTT-SN GW using the MQTT-SN protocol.
 A MQTT-SN GW may or may not be integrated with a MQTT server.
 In case of a stand-alone GW the MQTT protocol is used between the MQTT server and the MQTT-SN GW.
 Its main function is the translation between MQTT and MQTT-SN.